ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

 2. **Start the JSON Logger Service**

-    In a terminal window:
+    In another terminal:

     ```cmd
     cd server
     start.bat
     ```

-    This sets up a virtual environment and launches the gRPC-based logging service.
+    This sets up a virtual environment and launches the gRPC JSON logging service.

 3. **Start the Measurement Plug-ins**